totallynotaliana/totallynotaliana.github.io/README.md

 # Programming Portfolio
-All work here was done in during my PROG- 102 class
+All work here was done in during my PROG - 102 class

 ## Code Projects
-PROG 103 Code
+PROG 102 Code

 ### Duck guessing Game
 Game where you guess how many ducks are hiding